Hepher114/Devops-pipeline-1/3-Jenkins-Master-and-slave-setup.md

   - A `src/` directory with source code
 - The repository is accessible from your Jenkins server

-## Step 1: Create Jenkinsfile in Your Repository
+## Create Jenkinsfile in Your Repository

 Create a file named `Jenkinsfile` in your repository root with the following content: